atharvashedge237/DevOps_Project/README.md

 - Sets up RBAC permissions
 - Installs CSI Secret Provider
 - Configures pod identity binding

+Note: the setup script attempts to install the Secrets Store CSI driver and Azure Key Vault provider, and to configure managed identity and RBAC.
+In some clusters the CSI driver or provider may not be available or may require manual installation; in that case the Helm chart supports syncing Key Vault secrets into a Kubernetes Secret as a fallback.
+See kubernetes/helm-chart/values.yaml and templates/secretproviderclass.yaml for configuration and examples.

 #### Add Secrets to Key Vault
 ```bash